-Don’t be afraid for your linear assets to use a, just a sequential code based on the GIS numbers that’s linked to the database or whatever.
+Don’t be afraid of your linear assets to use a, just a sequential code based on the GIS numbers that are linked to the database or whatever.
 As long as you maintain the link, you’re fine.

 And for your treatment assets, it might be hey, this is treatment plant 1, its process 1 and its pump number 3 in that process.
 And so you come up with a naming.